- Outline the process of molecular cloning of a gene or segment of DNA

 A genetically modified organism (GMO) is any organism that has been manipulated to carry new genetic material, from either a different species or synthesized in the laboratory.
 The point of creating GMOs is usually to alter one or more traits in the modified organism, most often so they express a new gene.
 Examples include pathogen resistance or toxin expression to reduce herbivory.

 Plasmid vectors for cloning and expression in bacteria (see pUC18 map above) must have

-- An origin of DNA replication (ori) that directs their replication in the host cell
+- An origin of DNA replication (ori) that directs their replication in the bacterial (host) cell

 - restriction endonuclease sites (“polylinker”) that occur just once on the vector and allow insertion of cloned DNA segments